MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

     </div>
 </div>

-The presented environment is part of the Toy Text environments in [Gymnasium](https://gymnasium.farama.org/), specifically the [Taxi-v3](https://gymnasium.farama.org/environments/toy_text/taxi/) environment.
-In this 5x5 grid world, the taxi must navigate to passengers at four designated locations (Red, Green, Yellow, and Blue), pick them up, and drop them off at their desired destinations.
-The action space is discrete with six possible actions, including movement in different directions, picking up, and dropping off passengers.
-There are 500 discrete states, considering taxi positions, passenger locations, and destination locations.
-The episode starts randomly, and rewards are given for successful passenger drop-offs, with penalties for incorrect pickup/drop-off actions.
-The episode ends when the passenger is dropped off or after 200 steps.
-This project uses Q-Learning and On-Policy First Visit Monte Carlo to solve the given environment.
+The Taxi environment simulates a scenario where a taxi navigates a grid world to pick up and drop off passengers at designated locations.
+The grid world is a 5x5 grid with four designated pick-up and drop-off locations marked by colors: Red, Green, Yellow, and Blue.

+At the start of each episode, the taxi is placed randomly within the grid, and a passenger is positioned at one of the designated locations.
+The objective is for the taxi to navigate to the passenger's location, pick up the passenger, move to the passenger's desired destination, and then drop off the passenger.
+Once the passenger is successfully dropped off, the episode concludes.

+The action space is discrete with six possible actions:

+- 0: Move south (down)
+- 1: Move north (up)
+- 2: Move east (right)
+- 3: Move west (left)
+- 4: Pickup passenger
+- 5: Drop off passenger

+The observation space is also discrete, with 500 possible states representing different combinations of taxi position, passenger location, and destination.

+Each step in the environment incurs a penalty of -1 unless a specific action triggers a different reward.
+Successfully dropping off a passenger yields a reward of +20.
+However, executing illegal actions such as attempting to pick up or drop off a passenger at an incorrect location incurs a penalty of -10.

+Episodes can end in two ways:

+1. The passenger is successfully dropped off at their destination.
+2. If a time limit is set, the episode ends after a fixed number of steps (usually 200).

 ---